 Several years ago, Salvo’s love of Etna inspired him to begin a consortium called I Vigneri.
 Today I Vigneri is an association between Salvo Foti, other vine experts and local grape growers who bring their mutual experience working the particular vines of Etna.
-It is also the name of his own winery.
+It is also the name of his own winery, which he now runs with his sons Simone and Andrea.

-Many of the vines Salvos uses for his wines are rehabilitated old vines, some over 100 years old, planted at 10,000 plants per hectare in the albarello (goblet) system.
+Many of the vines Salvo uses for his wines are rehabilitated old vines, some over 100 years old, planted at 10,000 plants per hectare in the albarello (gobelet) system.
 Work is done exclusively by hand or by mule in the vineyards.
 The grapes are the indigenous Nerello Mascalese and Nerello Cappuccio with Alicante (Grenache) and a smattering of vines referred to as Francisi, because their variety and provenance are unknown.
-A newly planted vineyard in 2005 of white varietals at about a 1200 meters forms the base of Vinujancu, while the rest comes from a vineyard of mainly one hundred year old Alicante (Grenache) vines with some other red and white grape vines at 1300 meters surrounded by an oak forest, and from which a rosé wine called Vinudilice is also made.
+A newly planted vineyard in 2005 of white varietals at about a 1,200 metres forms the base of Vinujancu, while the rest comes from a vineyard of mainly one hundred year old Alicante (Grenache) vines with some other red and white grape vines at 1,300 metres surrounded by an oak forest, and from which the rosé wine Vinudilice is also made.

 This is a breathtaking estate with a mission to make great wines.
 They are some of the purest expressions of Etna.